 - Suggested answers for the two practice exams and tutor support for the exam

 - A convenient central London location near Old Street station with excellent facilities

 - Exam fee included in price

-- Choice of whether to take the exam immediately after the course or at a later date
+- Choice of whether to take the exam immediately after the course or at a later date at no extra cost

 - Continuing support as you progress to the BCS International Diploma in Business Analysis

 - 1 year BCS Associate Membership from the Chartered Institute for IT – terms and conditions apply